Distribution Dependent Stochastic Porous Media Equations: Distribution Dependent SPMEs

-(iii) There are several important physical models involved by such equations satisfying $({\mathbf{A}}{\mathbf{1}})$-$({\mathbf{A}}{\mathbf{3}})$ such as the celebrated two-phase Stefan problem forced by Gaussian noise.
-This model characterizes the situation that the solidification or melting process is forced by a stochastic heat flow, we refer to \cite{BDR2} (see also \cite{EO}) for some precise physical motivation and the mathematical treatment of this problem.
-Hence, our main results generalize this kind of stochastic models to the case of distribution dependent case. \end{Rem}
+(iii) There are several important physical models involved such equations satisfying $({\mathbf{A}}{\mathbf{1}})$-$({\mathbf{A}}{\mathbf{3}})$, e.g. the celebrated two-phase Stefan problem forced by Gaussian noise.
+This model characterizes the situation that the solidification or melting process is forced by a stochastic heat flow, we refer to \cite{BDR2} (see also \cite{EO}) for the physical motivations. \end{Rem}

-\begin{Exm} For the reader's convenience, here we give a concrete example for the map $B$ satisfying the condition ({\textbf{A}}{\textbf{4}}) to illustrate the dependence on distribution, which is a straightforward generalization to the infinite dimensional case from well-known example in finite dimensional (cf.~e.g.\cite[Example 2.16]{Lacker}).
-Let a map $B_0:[0,T]\times\Omega\times H\to L_2(U,V)$ fulfill that
+\begin{Exm} For the reader's convenience, here we give a concrete example for $B$ satisfying ({\textbf{A}}{\textbf{4}}) to illustrate the dependence on distribution, which is a straightforward generalization to the infinite dimensional case from well-known example in finite dimensions (cf.~e.g.\cite[Example 2.16]{Lacker}).
+Let $B_0:[0,T]\times\Omega\times H\to L_2(U,V)$ fulfills that